timmaxw/metacompiler/docs/spec-language.md

 <name> (<type>)*
 ```

 Refers to a variable or definition in scope.
 The types are type-parameters for if the name refers to something polymorphic.
+The parentheses can be omitted if the types are one word.

 ```
 <expr> (<expr>)